18.9 Disorders of the Female Reproductive System

 Accessory organs of the digestive system are not part of the GI tract, so they are not sites where digestion or absorption take place.
 Instead, these organs secrete or store substances needed for the chemical digestion of food.
 The accessory organs include the liver, gallbladder, and pancreas.
 They are shown in Figure 15.2.7 and described in the text that follows.

-- The is an organ with multitude of functions.
+- The liver is an organ with multitude of functions.
 Its main digestive function is producing and secreting a fluid called bile, which reaches the small intestine through a duct.
 Bile breaks down large globules of lipids into smaller ones that are easier for enzymes to chemically digest.
 Bile is also needed to reduce the acidity of food entering the small intestine from the highly acidic stomach, because enzymes in the small intestine require a less acidic environment in order to work.

-- The is a small sac below the liver that stores some of the bile from the liver.
+- The gallbladder is a small sac below the liver that stores some of the bile from the liver.
 The gallbladder also concentrates the bile by removing some of the water from it.
 It then secretes the concentrated bile into the small intestine as needed for fat digestion following a meal.

-- The secretes many digestive enzymes, and releases them into the small intestine for the chemical digestion of carbohydrates, proteins, and lipids.
+- The pancreas secretes many digestive enzymes, and releases them into the small intestine for the chemical digestion of carbohydrates, proteins, and lipids.
 The pancreas also helps lessen the acidity of the small intestine by secreting bicarbonate, a basic substance that neutralizes acid.

 15.2 Summary

 - Digestion and/or absorption take place in most of the organs of the GI tract.
 Organs of the GI tract have walls that consist of several tissue layers that enable them to carry out these functions.
-The inner has cells that secrete digestive enzymes and other digestive substances, as well as cells that absorb nutrients.
-The muscle layer of the organs enables them to contract and relax in waves of to move food through the GI tract.
+The inner mucosa has cells that secrete digestive enzymes and other digestive substances, as well as cells that absorb nutrients.
+The muscle layer of the organs enables them to contract and relax in waves of peristalsis to move food through the GI tract.

 15.2 Review Questions